Pulse 58, the 1st motor boat from RS Electric Boats

 Continuing the ecological dynamic of RS Sailing

 The new Pulse 58 is part of an environmental approach initiated by RS Sailing for its yachts.
 The shell of the semi-rigid will be constructed by infusion using natural flax and basalt fibres and recycled PET resin.
 "RS has started an eco-friendly approach with the RS21, with electric propulsion, building materials, storage thinking and logistics optimization.
 We are partners of SailGP with our sport catamarans.
 Their buoys are already moving electrically.
 The electric semi-rigid is a logical continuation.
 We're into the concept of the electric city car for short trips.
-Boating is still a little behind the car in the electric sector" says Nicolas Honor, director of RS Sailing France.
+Boating is still a bit behind the car in the electric sector" says Nicolas Honor, director of RS Sailing France.

 Accompanying sailing events